BioinformatikGoettingen/oba/documentation/newPlugin.md

 The entries can be added to the manifest file using the ```maven-jar-plugin``` for maven.

-  ;  function-path-name
+### General
+**plugin-name** (required)
+The (short) name of the plugin.
+The name should be reasonable short, unique and describes the plugin.
+The name is used in the URL to access the ontology functions and as key to to register the components of the plugin in the OBA server.

+### Ontology function
+**function-path-name** (deprecated, use name instead)
-  :  the name under which the class with the semantic
-    function of the plugin is registred and which is used in the URL pattern to access these functions.
+the name under which the class with the semantic function of the plugin is registred and which is used in the URL pattern to access these functions.

-  ; function-main-class
+**function-main-class**
-  : The class which implements the REST functions of the plugin
+The class which implements the REST functions of the plugin The complete name including the package (without file extension) has to be specified

+### Marshallers

+**provider-classes**
-    The complete name including the package (without file extension) has to be specified
+A list of classes with ```Providers``` for jersey, limited by a colon ":".
+The complete name including the package (without file extension) has to be specified.
+The specified classes are initialized and registered to the resource config of Jersey before the HTTP server is started.